-Account Description Deferred Outflows of Resources Deferred Inflows of Resources Pension contributions made after the measurement date \$ \$ 156,167 \$ 156,167 \$ 156,167 - Difference between actual and proportionate share of employer contributions 1,893,846 (626,617) Adjustment due to differences in proportions 725,597 (1,824,559) Differences between expected and actual experience - (397,732) Differences between projected and actual earnings on pension plan investments 1,385,590 Total Deferred Outflows/(Inflows) of Resources s \$ 4,161,200 \$ (2,848,908)
+Account Description rred Outflows Resources Deferred Inflows of Resources Pension contributions made after the measurement date \$ 156,167 \$ - Difference between actual and proportionate share of employer contributions 1,893,846 (626,617) Adjustment due to differences in proportions 725,597 (1,824,559) Differences between expected and actual experience - (397,732) Differences between projected and actual earnings on pension plan investments 1,385,590 - Changes in assumptions - - Total Deferred Outflows/(Inflows) of Resource s \$ 4,161,200 \$ (2,848,908)

 The deferred outflows of resources related to pensions resulting from District contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the subsequent fiscal year.
 The deferred outflows/(inflows) of resources related to the difference between projected and actual earnings on pension plan investments will be amortized over a closed five-year period.
-The deferred outflows/(inflows) of resources related to the net change in proportionate share of net pension liability, changes of assumptions, and differences between expected and actual experience in the measurement of the total pension liability will be amortized over the Expected Average Remaining Service Life (EARSL) of all members that are provided benefits (active, inactive, and retirees) as of the beginning of the measurement period.
+The deferred outflows/(inflows) of resources related to the net pension liability, changes of assumptions, and differences between expected and actual experience in the measurement of the total pension liability will be amortized over the Expected Average Remaining Service Life (EARSL) of all members that are provided benefits (active, inactive, and retirees) as of the beginning of the measurement period.
 The EARSL for the measurement period is 3.8 years.